6th Upper Midwest Trombone Summit Concert

 Dear Trombonists and Trombone Fans,

-Events will start at 9:30 AM with a warm up and continue on with the schedule as listed below.
-The high school ensemble will perform at 4:45 PM (prior to the 5 PM concert).
-If you or your high school student would be interested in participating in this event, please contact Phil Ostrander at the following email address: firstname.lastname@example.org.
-Please cc our high school ensemble administrator: David Behm at email@example.com.
-As cost saving measure, music will be emailed only!
+If you or your high school student would be interested in participating in this event (high school all-star trombone ensemble), please contact Phil Ostrander at the following email address: firstname.lastname@example.org.
+Please cc our high school ensemble administrator: Kara Metzger at email@example.com.
+As cost saving measure, music will be sent electronically only!
 High school players who attend the event are also encouraged to perform with the concluding massed trombone ensemble.
 Please bring lunch or plan to buy something nearby.
+Music will be sent electronically.

 Phillip Ostrander, University of Wisconsin-Eau Claire